WannSea/boat-core-v2/README.md

 All defined metrics can be found in the [type-lib](https://github.com/WannSea/type-lib/) repo which is embedded in this project via cargo.

+## Deployment
+As we try to deploy every component as a docker image on our RasPi, this repo contains a [build.sh](./build.sh) script which builds the project and pushes the image to our registry.
+(Cargo needed)
+This is configured to build an arm64 image which is needed for the Pi.
+Either run it on an arm device like the Pi itself or configure your docker buildx for multi-platform builds.
+To update the app on the Pi run `docker compose pull`

 ## Run project
 You need to have Rustc and Cargo installed.
 The easiest method is using [Rustup](https://rustup.rs/).
 Then you can just run the project by calling `cargo run`